pandora-analysis/pandora/README.md

 ### Ready to install pandora?

-And at this point, you should be in a directory that contains `redis`, `kvrocks`, and `pandora`.
+And at this point, you should be in a directory that contains `valkey`, `kvrocks`, and `pandora`.

-Make sure it is the case by running `ls redis kvrocks pandora`.
+Make sure it is the case by running `ls valkey kvrocks pandora`.
 If you see `No such file or directory`, one of them is missing and you need to fix the installation.

 The directory tree must look like that:

 ```
 .
-├── redis  => compiled redis
+├── valkey  => compiled valkey
 ├── kvrocks => compiled kvrocks
 └── pandora => not installed pandora yet
 ```